Inference in partially identified models with many moment inequalities using Lasso: Power comparison

 The comparison between our two-step Lasso procedures and the two-step methods in \citetalias{chernozhukov/chetverikov/kato:2014c} is not straightforward for two reasons.
 First, the set of binding inequalities according to the Lasso might be different from the other methods.
 Second, our Lasso-based methods considers the usual $\alpha$ quantile while the other two-step methods consider the $\alpha - 2\beta_{n}$ quantile for a sequence of positive constants $\{ \beta_{n} \}_{ n\geq 1}$.

 To simplify the discussion, we focus exclusively on the case where the moment (in)equality model is only composed of inequalities, i.e., $k=p$, which is precisely the setup in \citetalias{chernozhukov/chetverikov/kato:2014c}.
-This is done for simplicity of exposition, the introduction of moment equalities would not qualitatively change the conclusions that follow.
+This is done for simplicity of exposition as the introduction of moment equalities would not qualitatively change the conclusions that follow.

-We begin by comparing the two-step SN method with the two-step Lasso SN method.
-For all $\theta \in \Theta$ and $n \in \mathbb{N}$, our two-step Lasso SN method will have more power than the two-step SN method if and only if $ c_{n}^{SN,L}(\theta,\alpha)~\leq~ c_{n}^{SN,2S}(\alpha)$.
-By inspecting the formulas in \citetalias{chernozhukov/chetverikov/kato:2014c}, this occurs if and only if:
+We begin by comparing the power of the two-step SN method with the two-step Lasso SN method.
+For all $\theta \in \Theta$ and $n \in \mathbb{N}$, our two-step Lasso SN method will have greater or equal power than the two-step SN method if and only if $ c_{n}^{SN,L}(\theta,\alpha)~\leq~ c_{n}^{SN,2S}(\alpha)$.
+By inspecting the formulas in \citetalias{chernozhukov/chetverikov/kato:2014c}, this occurs if and only if